 Replacing or installing a new power outlet or switch is a DIY jobs that seems really simple, and there are plenty of videos online that seem like all it takes is a snap of the fingers.
 But sometimes it’s the “easy” projects that become the biggest headaches.

-For any and all electrical jobs, big and small, don’t hesitate to call an electrician professional.
+For any and all electrical jobs, big and small, don’t hesitate to call a Vancouver electrician professional.
 Electrical safety should only be done if it can be safely done.